Roma Bindroo

 HR trends shape the future of workforce transformation

-In the context of workforce transformation, Vittal sheds light on a few trends that are seemingly impactful and insightful.
+In the context of workforce transformation, Babu sheds light on a few trends that are seemingly impactful and insightful.
 In his experience, employees are no longer fixated on the idea of staying loyal to an organisation on a long-term basis.
 That sentiment of “loving” a company they work with is a thing of the past.
 Employees are no longer a family, but a community of like-minded people, and HR teams need to work on addressing its people accordingly.

 Another trend that seems to be surfacing is a shift of focus points in the recruiting process.
-Vittal believes that in the start-up environment, employees are looking to spend a maximum of 12 months in any given organisation.
+Babu believes that in the start-up environment, employees are looking to spend a maximum of 12 months in any given organisation.
 A short time such as this isn’t sufficient to make meaningful interactions with employees to understand their pain points and retain them.
 Hence, HR teams must rewire their hiring measures and keep a watchful eye on what candidates are looking for in a new job and what motivates them to work in the company.

 Retaining talent centres around employee well-being

-According to Vittal, employee wellness or well-being is a mandatory provision that every organisation is required to offer.
+According to Babu, employee wellness or well-being is a mandatory provision that every organisation is required to offer.
 Paying salaries on time, conducting interactive sessions, and having a comprehensive wellness program in place are direct contributors to employee experience and job satisfaction.

 Babu Vittal